Love Me: A Romance Story – Last Minute Shock

 Do Want (To) Love Me: A Romance Story

 Cardoselli makes a simple story the most eye-catching experience.
 The way JoJo acts in juxtaposition with the NYC is an entertaining paradox.
-He’s so pure that it genuinely hurts when his infatuation with Gilda starts to sour.
-Seeing this all from the perspective of a cat also remove any of the more serious social commentary about automation.
+He’s so pure that it genuinely hurts when his infatuation with Gilda sours him.
+Seeing this all from the perspectives of a cat and the few people who see JoJo as a person also removes any of the more serious social commentary about automation.
 Because that’s just a background to a robot feeling more human than the people who walk the streets.
-So with that this first issue gets 7.8/10.
+The slow pace with evocative visuals makes the experience ideal for the full album.